Daily aspirin therapy: Understand the benefits and risks

 Daily aspirin therapy may lower your risk of heart attack, but daily aspirin therapy isn't for everyone.
 Is it right for you?

 If you've had a heart attack or stroke, your doctor will likely recommend you take a daily aspirin unless you have a serious allergy or history of bleeding.
-If you have a high risk of having a first heart attack, your doctor might recommend aspirin after weighing the risks and benefits.
+If you have a high risk of having a first heart attack, your doctor will likely recommend aspirin after weighing the risks and benefits.